nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 **Implementation**

-1. `FilterExecutor` class has the static void method `executeFilterCommand` that will be called first when the user enters a `filter words` command.
+When the user enters a `filter words` command, the program will check the validity of the command by using `CommandChecker.extractCommandType()`.
+Since the command is recognized, `FILTER_WORDS` will be returned.
+Then, the program flow is as follows:

+1. `FilterExecutor.executeFilterCommand()` will be called by `CommandExecutor.executeCommand()``.
-1. In the `executeFilterCommand` method, the program will:
+1. In `FilterExecutor.executeFilterCommand()` method, the program will:
-    1. Use the `getTypeOfFilter` method in enumeration `FilterType` to get the filter type (`WORD_TYPE`, `STARTING_STRING` or `INCLUDING_STRING`).
+    1. Call `FilterType.getTypeOfFilter()` to get the filter type enumeration (`WORD_TYPE`, `STARTING_STRING` or `INCLUDING_STRING`).
-    1. Use the `FilterCommandSlicer` static methods `isNewFilter` to determine whether the user wants to continue on the last filtered list or start a new filter on an entire word list.
+    1. Call `FilterCommandSlicer.isNewFilter()` to determine whether the user wants to continue on the last filtered list or start a new filter on an entire word list.
-    1. check whether the user has entered a print limit using `FilterCommandSlicer`'s method `getWordPrintLimitFromFilterCommand`.
+    1. Check whether the user has entered a print limit using `FilterCommandSlicer.getWordPrintLimitFromFilterCommand()`.
-    1. Depending on the filter type, `getTargetedWordTypes` or `getTargetedStringTags` will be called to get an array of strings containing the word types or strings required for the filter process.
+    1. Depending on the filter type, `FilterCommandSlicer.getTargetedWordTypes()` or `FilterCommandSlicer.getTargetedStringTags()` will be called to get an array of strings containing the word types or strings required for the filter process.
-    1. The array of strings will be passed to either one of `WordsFilter`’s static methods `filterByType` `filterByStartingString` and `filterByIncludedString` to process the filtering.
+    1. The array of strings will be passed to either one of the three methods `WordsFilter.filterByType()`, `WordsFilter.filterByStartingString()` or `WordsFilter.filterByIncludedString()` to process the filtering.
-    1. Call the method `printFilterList` to print out the result.
+    1. Call `FilterList.printFilterList()` to print out the result.

 The following sequence diagram shows how the components interact with each other for the scenario where the user issues the command `filter -continue by\start limit\10 -cs -cg.`